williamscale/williamscale.github.io/_nba/shot-diet-defense-centers.markdown

 * averaged at least 10 minutes per game, and
 * are 6'10" or taller.

 This resulted in 72 players.
+Some of these are classic centers like Mitchell Robinson and others are bigger wings like Franz Wagner.
+Thus, team roles have a big impact on this analysis—Michael Porter Jr. isn't asked to do much rim protection so his metrics here may not seem favorable.

 Field goals included are those within 6 feet of the rim.
 This distance was selected to align with NBA Stats distance bins.